diegomacario/Super-Sunshine/README.md

  </p>
 </p>

-A scene parser makes it a lot easier to play with a ray-tracer, and it also allows users to generate animations by writing scripts.
+A scene description language makes it a lot easier to play with a ray-tracer, and it also allows users to generate animations by writing scripts.
 It is hard to believe how such a simple feature can enable users to produce such stunning results:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/flower_120.gif"/>